WordsOut poems by

 He’ll treat anyone as a sister or brother

-Cause he’s always forgetting something or other
+'cos he’s always forgetting something or other,

 he forgot to bring his ego when he came.

-- we never did get that wheelchair lift
+we never did get that wheelchair lift

-but we can prophecy and get pictures when we pray.
+but we can prophecy and get pictures when

-and ‘cos speaking in tongues makes some people nervous
+and ‘cos speaking in tongues makes

 he calls it the Burmese and the Arabic service